 The stock subject to Awards granted under the Plan shall be Shares of the Company's authorized but unissued or reacquired Common Stock.
 The aggregate number of Shares subject to Awards issued under this Plan (including Shares previously authorized by the Company's shareholders) shall not exceed 13,479,265 Shares.
 If any outstanding Option or Stock Appreciation Right under the Plan or any outstanding stock option grant under the Prior Plans for any reason expires or is terminated or any Restricted Stock or Other Share-Based Award is forfeited and under the terms of the expired or terminated Award the Participant received no financial benefits of ownership during the period the Award was outstanding, then the Shares allocable to the unexercised portion of such Option or the forfeited Restricted Stock or Other Share-Based Award may again be subjected to Awards under the Plan.
-Notwithstanding the foregoing, the following Shares may not again be made available for issuance under the Plan: (i) Shares not issued or delivered as a result of the net exercise of a Stock Appreciation Right or exercise of an Option, (ii) Shares related to an Award and (iv) Shares repurchased on the open market with the proceeds obtained from an Option exercise.
+Notwithstanding the foregoing, the following Shares may not again be made available for issuance under the Plan: (i) Shares not issued or delivered as a result of the net exercise of a Stock Appreciation Right or exercise of an Option, (ii) Shares delivered to the Company to pay the exercise price of an Option, (iii) Shares not issued or delivered to satisfy withholding taxes related to an Award and (iv) Shares repurchased on the open market with the proceeds obtained from an Option exercise.